 On one hand, we will say: the one you are the most comfortable with and you like the most.
 It is vital, because you will spend a lot of time on it.
 You will continue learning, practicing and teaching, even paying attention to your students to help them as best as you can.

-On the other hand, instead of choosing a fancy or too specific style, it is a lot better for you to take Hatha Yoga combined with Vinyasa teacher training first.
+On the other hand, instead of choosing a fancy or too specific style, It is usually much more rewarding for students to learn Hatha Yoga or Hatha Yoga combined with Vinyasa first in teacher training.
 Regardless of your taste or style preference.